splunk/splunk-cloud-sdk-python/README.md

 ## Conventions

-Most of the service methods for the Splunk Cloud SDK for Python are generated directly from the Splunk Cloud service specifications.
+Most of the service methods for the Splunk Cloud Services SDK for Python are generated directly from the Splunk Cloud Services service specifications.
 As a result, the functionality should match exactly between code written using the SDK and code that calls the services directly.
 The goal of this SDK is to make your code match with Python idioms and conventions, including using parameters that match Python casing guidelines.
-For example, when a service specifies an argument as `lastUpdate`, that field is known as a more Pythonesque `last_update` when used in the Splunk Cloud SDK for Python.
+For example, when a service specifies an argument as `lastUpdate`, that field is known as a more Pythonesque `last_update` when used in the Splunk Cloud Services SDK for Python.

-The Splunk Cloud SDK for Python also manages setting up requests, handling authentication, and serializing and deserializing models for requests.
+The Splunk Cloud Services SDK for Python also manages setting up requests, handling authentication, and serializing and deserializing models for requests.
 If an error occurs in the service, the SDK raises an exception that has properties for why the error occurred.
 Every response from a service call results in some subclass of `SSCModel`.
 Calls that don't return a body return `SSCVoidModel`, which has a `response` property with access to the raw HTTP response.